zlyb/linyuzhou.github.io/content/authors/admin/_index.md

 # Education to show in About widget
 education:
   courses:
-    - course: PhD in Finance
+    - course: Ph.D. in Finance
       institution: The Chinese University of Hong Kong
       year: 2018 - 2023
-    - course: Msc in Probability and Mathematical Statistics
+    - course: M.sc. in Probability and Mathematical Statistics
       institution: Nanjing University
       year: 2014 - 2017
-    - course: BSc in Statistics
+    - course: B.Sc. in Statistics
       institution: Nanjing University
       year: 2010 - 2014